APT. (song): Oceania

-In New Zealand, "Apt." debuted atop the New Zealand Singles Chart, becoming Rosé's first chart-topper in her country of birth, as well as Mars' sixth.
+In New Zealand, "APT." debuted atop the New Zealand Singles Chart, becoming Rosé's first chart-topper in her country of birth, as well as Mars' sixth.
 In Australia, where Rosé was raised, the song debuted at number one on the ARIA Singles Chart, making Rose the first solo K-pop artist to top the chart since Psy's "Gangnam Style" (2012).
 She became the first solo female K-pop artist to ever top the chart, having also previously topped the chart as a member of Blackpink with "Pink Venom" in 2022.
-For Mars, "Apt." became his fourth number-one hit in Australia after "Just The Way You Are" and "Grenade" in 2010 and "Uptown Funk" with Mark Ronson in 2014.
-"Apt." spent its first three weeks atop the chart, marking the first time that a Korean solo artist or group had multiple weeks in the top spot since "Gangnam Style".
-It has since topped the chart for a total of fourteen non-consecutive weeks.
+For Mars, "APT." became his fourth number-one hit in Australia after "Just The Way You Are" and "Grenade" in 2010 and "Uptown Funk" with Mark Ronson in 2014.
+"APT." spent its first three weeks atop the chart, marking the first time that a Korean act had multiple weeks in the top spot since "Gangnam Style".
+It went on to yop the chart for a total of fourteen non-consecutive weeks.

-With this, "Apt." became Mars' longest-running number-one single on the chart, surpassing the six weeks achieved by "Uptown Funk".
+With this, "APT." became Mars' longest-running number-one single on the chart, surpassing the six weeks achieved by "Uptown Funk".
 It also became the longest-running number-one song released in 2024, surpassing the eight week reign of Sabrina Carpenter's "Taste", and the longest-running number-one duet since Elton John and Dua Lipa's "Cold Heart (Pnau remix)" (2021).